OpenAngelArena/oaa/docs/design/design_primer.md

   - New applications of existing abilities/stats

+4. Try not to design items which are simply an existing item blown out of proportion.
+This is the opposite of filling a niche.

+5. Items should not simply be mergers of existing items because, instead of forcing players to choose between two different items, they will always choose to get the one with both effects.

-3. New items should be on average more powerful than the highest level vanilla dota 2 items.
+6. New items should be on average more powerful than the highest level vanilla dota 2 items.

-4. New items should have progression through multiple tiers.
+7. New items should have progression through multiple tiers.

 [0]: README.md